uQr/cordova-docs/DPS_test/articles/getting-started/create-first-app-using-vs-tools-apache-cordova.md

 ## <a id="Connected"></a>Add connected services

 If your app is using Azure or Office365 services, see [Add Connected Services to App Built with Visual Studio Tools for Apache Cordova](./develop-apps/add-connected-services.md).
-A core plugin for Azure Mobile Services is available in the [Config Designer](./develop-apps/add-connected-services.md) in Visual Studio.
+A core plugin for Azure Mobile Services is available in the configuration designer in Visual Studio.
 For information on adding the Azure services in the task list sample app for Visual Studio Tools for Apache Cordova (AngularJS version), see [Create the ToDoList Sample App](create-to-do-list-app.md).

 To get started creating apps using Azure or O365 services with Cordova, see the following articles and blog posts.
 Azure